-Rich Paul, who represents LeBron James, says White athletes don't want a Black agent
+LeBron James' agent says White athletes don't want a Black agent

 LAKERS STAR ANTHONY DAVIS UNLIKELY TO PLAY IN GAME 5 VS. SUNS: REPORT

-Paul was asked: "So white players who are American don’t want a Black agent?"
+Paul was asked: "So White players who are American don’t want a Black agent?"

 "They’ll never say that," Paul responded while smiling.
 "But they don’t.
 I think there’s always going to be that cloud over America."